Quantum Subroutines in Branch-Price-and-Cut for Vehicle Routing: Introduction

 Owing to its practical relevance and inherent hardness, the research community has developed a great number of classical algorithms for the vehicle routing problem.
 As a result, modern algorithms can solve instances with several hundred customers to proven optimality in the order of hours.
 For a comprehensive survey, we refer to~\cite{Toth2014}.
 Noteworthy, several state-of-the-art exact algorithms rely on branch-price-and-cut~\cite{Pecin2017,Pessoa2019}.
 The branch-price-and-cut approach considered in this work was originally introduced in~\cite{Bixby1999}.

 \paragraph{Our contribution.} We are not aware of any work that integrates QA in a branch-price-and-cut algorithm for the CVRP and, in particular, to use QA as a separation heuristic.
 We develop novel QUBO models for both the pricing and separation subproblem.
-Our models are small and sparse, which renders them well-suited for QA.
-As a result, our approach solves CVRP instances which are an order of magnitude larger than the capabilities of existing quantum hardware.
-We provide an experimental study on non-trivial instances from the literature and from a real-world application.
-Therein, we compare QA to classical simulated-annealing and to established algorithms for pricing and separation.
+Our models are {often} small and sparse, which renders them well-suited for QA.
+As a result, our approach solves CVRP instances which are larger than the capabilities of existing quantum hardware.
+We provide an experimental study on non-trivial instances from literature and from a real-world application.
+Therein, we compare QA to simulated annealing and to established algorithms for pricing and separation.
 Our results show that both pricing and separation can be suitable problems for quantum heuristics in future.

 \paragraph{Structure.} The remainder of this work is organized as follows.
 Section~\ref{sec:qvrp_prelim} introduces the prerequisites necessary for the upcoming sections.
 In Section~\ref{sec:qvrp_algo}, we introduce the branch-price-and-cut algorithm for the capacitated vehicle routing problem.
 Section~\ref{sec:qvrp_qubos} develops the QUBO models for the pricing and separation subproblems.
 In Section~\ref{sec:qvrp_exp}, we evaluate the proposed methods on actual quantum hardware.
 Finally, we end with a conclusion and discuss open questions for future research in Section~\ref{sec:qvrp_concl}.